A look at the design, market and legacy of Victorian pottery

 Fielding Ribbon cup and saucer

-Fielding Ribbon mustache cup and saucer
+Fielding Daisy mustache cup and saucer

 Fielding butterfly mustache cup and saucer